gkjohnson/threading-js/README.md

 ```

 ## Use
 Simple example showing how to use a Thread to interleave two arrays together using a SharedArrayBuffer.
 Using basic arrays increases the run time due to copying the data.
+ArrayBuffer ownership can be transferred using the `transferList` parameter in `run` and `postMessage`.

 The function being passed to the thread must be completely self-contained and only reference data in the passed 'context' object or loaded scripts.
 All data passed into the context object will be stringified to be copied.